solana-labs/governance-docs/docs/phantom-wallet.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# How to Select a network in Phantom Wallet
+# How to use Devnet in Phantom Wallet

 1. In the Phantom wallet, click the gear icon in the bottom right,